danny-avila/LibreChat/docs/install/linux_install.md

 ## Prerequisites

-Before installing ChatGPT-Clone, make sure your machine has the following prerequisites installed:
+Before installing LibreChat, make sure your machine has the following prerequisites installed:

 - Git: To clone the repository.
 - Node.js: To run the application.